Kobby6-lang/Dino-Game/README.md

 ,,,

 The code is saying find the object of this variable and do something with it when the code has been written.

+When the object has been found it mens a new game has started.

+the code in void game over means disable everything when the player loses the game.

 ,,,
         {